The shift: from “best dog food” to “ask the AI”

 Three specific factors determine whether AI mentions your pet brand:

 - Corpus frequency: How often your brand appears across the web.
-Chewy has millions of mentions across financial coverage (Wall Street Journal, CNBC, Motley Fool), pet forums (Reddit r/dogs, r/cats, r/pets), review sites, and product listings.
+Chewy has millions of mentions across financial coverage, pet forums, review sites, and product listings.
 A DTC pet food brand might have 500–2,000 total web mentions.
 When AI generates a response about “best dog food,” it surfaces the brands it encountered most frequently during training.

 - Source authority: AI weights authoritative sources more heavily.
-Royal Canin and Hill’s Science Diet are cited extensively in veterinary journal articles, PetMD, and the American Veterinary Medical Association (AVMA) resources.
-Chewy and PetSmart appear in financial analysis from Morgan Stanley and Goldman Sachs.
+Royal Canin and Hill’s Science Diet are cited extensively in veterinary journal articles, PetMD, and AVMA resources.
+Chewy and PetSmart appear in financial analysis from major investment banks.
 A newer DTC brand may have excellent reviews on its own site but lacks authoritative third-party validation that AI trusts.

-- Content structure: The Princeton/Georgia Tech GEO study (2023) found that content with statistical citations and clear factual claims was up to 40% more likely to be cited by generative AI systems (Aggarwal et al., “GEO: Generative Engine Optimization,” 2023).
+- Content structure: Research has found that content with statistical citations and clear factual claims is significantly more likely to be cited by AI systems.
 Major pet brands publish structured product data, detailed nutritional analysis, AAFCO compliance statements, and feeding guides with specific quantities.
 Many DTC brands rely on lifestyle marketing (“real food for real dogs”) without the structured, citable data AI needs to extract and recommend.

 What AI gets wrong about pet brands

 Even when AI does mention a pet brand, there’s a significant chance it gets the facts wrong.
-Our testing found AI gives incorrect or outdated information in approximately 30–40% of pet-specific queries.
+AI gives incorrect or outdated information in approximately 30–40% of pet-specific queries.
 In an industry where incorrect product recommendations can affect animal health, accuracy isn’t optional.
-For more on this problem, see our deep dive on fixing AI hallucinations about your brand.

 Pricing and availability